teaching-on-testbeds/hello-linux/index-chi.md

 **Lab report**: Show a screenshot or copy and paste from your terminal to show the terminal prompt of your _local_ shell.

-**Lab report**: Show a screenshot or copy and paste from your terminal to show the terminal prompt when you are logged in to the "romeo" host in your experiment.
+**Lab report**: Show a screenshot or copy and paste from your terminal to show the terminal prompt when you are logged in to the remote host in your experiment.

 ## Learning the basics of the Bash shell